ssahara/dw-plugin-hyperlink/README.md

 Extend DokuWiki Link syntax to
 * allow formatting title text of the link
 * specify a frame where the linked page/media to be opened, eg. in a same tab, new tab or popup window
+* set class attribute to provide a shape for the link such as button

 Note: When link text contains external URLs, they should be treated as normal text to avoid “link in link” occurrence.
 Therefore, syntax of automagical link patterns for external URLs (and simplified URLs) has modified slightly from original DokuWiki syntax.